-Doepfer thanks you!
+Preface Doepfer thank you!

-First of all we would like to thank you for having purchased Doepfer Dark Time!
-We really appreciate your choice and promise you an extraordinary support throughout, including useful information, easy service, and innovative product development.

-May your Dark Time be an important source of creative power for ages to come.
+- First of all, we would like to thank you for having purchased Doepfer Dark Time!
+We appreciate your choice and promise you extraordinary support throughout, including useful information, easy service, and innovative product development. - May your Dark Time be an important source of creative power for ages to come.